metno/weatherapi-docs/doc/AreaForecastJSON.md

 This JSON format is meant for encoding meteorological and oceanographic forecast data for specific geographical areas and time periods.

-**Note that the specification is a work in progress and very likely to change until the end of 2022.**
+Note that the specification is a work in progress and very likely to change until the end of 2022.
+{: .warning }

 ## Format